apache/infrastructure-website/content/pages/mirrors.md

 <h2 id="introduction">Introduction<a class="headerlink" href="#introduction" title="Permanent link">&para;</a></h2>
 This page describes the requirements and practices for mirroring Apache Software Foundation releases.
 If you need clarification on any of the statements here, ask your question on the `users@infra.apache.org` mailing list.

-All ASF project must use the ASF infrastructure to distribute source, binary and documentation builds so that their releases appear in `dist.apache.org`.
+All ASF projects must use the ASF infrastructure to distribute source, binary and documentation builds so that their releases appear in `dist.apache.org`.
 This is how ASF keeps track of what releases it has made.
 Projects may distribute their code through other channels in addition to the ASF infrastructure.

-As of March, 2020, all mirror sites are required to use the secure "https" protocol instead of "http".
-Sites using "https" encrypt data and move it through a secure socket layer (SSL) protocol between the website's server and the vistor's browser.
+As of March, 2020, all mirror sites must use the secure `https` protocol instead of `http`.
+Sites using `https` encrypt data and move it through a secure socket layer (SSL) protocol between the website's server and the vistor's browser.

 Projects must adhere to the following guidelines to ensure a consistent way to mirror our distributions, therefore lowering the impact of the enormous amount of bandwidth downloads consume.